Official Slow Pitch Softball Rules

 - All players present may be included in the batting lineup.
 Players present will not be forced to bat.
 However, a player that chooses to play on the field MUST also bat.

 - No three players of the same gender may bat in a row for the entire order, including between the end and beginning of the order.
 For example, a team may bat two men followed by one woman followed by two men, but may not bat three men in a row without also taking an out prior to the third man batting.

 - Exception: A team may bat more than two players of the same gender in the order but must designate an automatic out before the third batter.

 - Exception: If a team has at least three of each gender in the batting order, but the ratio of men and women is such that the more than two players of a given gender must bat in succession, the team may designate a player of the minority gender to bat twice in the order.
 However, that player may bat no more than twice in the order.

-- On fields with an outfield of less than 250 feet, each team shall be limited to a maximum of 2 over-the-fence home runs per game, regardless of the distance of outfield fence.
+- Each team shall be limited to a maximum of 2 over-the-fence home runs per game, regardless of the distance of outfield fence.
 Subsequent home runs shall be called an out.

 - Infield Fly Rule is in effect.
 The Rule is used at the discretion of the Umpire(s).